 The Mouse with the Question Mark Tail by Richard Peck, illustrated by Kelly Murphy

-This is a simple but charming story about a mouse grows up at Buckingham Palace longing for an identity.
+This is a simple but wholesome beginning chapter book about a mouse grows up at Buckingham Palace longing for an identity.
 Not only does he not know his parents, he doesn’t even know his name!
 Happily, his adventures lead him to a very satisfactory conclusion.

 Jaden Toussaint, the Greatest Episode 1: The Quest for Screen Time by Marti Dumas